-Official Board of Control Interpretation of the Constitution and Bylaws of the Iowa High School Athletic Association High School Graduates Not Permitted to Practice or Participate with or Against High School Student Athletes Handbook 39 Student Conduct Handbook 39 Recommended: Board of Education Policy Which Would Prevent a Student from Transferring Into Their School District and Becoming Eligible Immediately in Order to Circumvent Another School's Good Conduct Rule Handbook 39 Ineligibility for Use of Anabolic Steroids Handbook 39 Schools Desiring to Play Up in Classification Handbook 39 Starting New Sports Handbook 40 Late Scheduling of Games Non-Varsity Teams Playing Varsity Teams in Varsity Competition Handbook 40 Public Address Announcement Policy Handbook 40 Academic Achievement Award for Athletic Teams and Cheerleading Squads Handbook 40 Requirements for the Coaching Authorization Handbook 41 Gift Law Handbook 41 Junior High Membership Handbook 42 Classifications Handbook 42 Filing a Protest Handbook 42 Game Protests Not Upheld Handbook 42 Representative Council Handbook 43 Guidelines for Ejection of Players Handbook 43 Guidelines for Ejection of Coaches Handbook 44 Taunting Handbook 44 Bench Area Restriction Rule Handbook 45 Guidelines on the Awards Rule Handbook 45 Guidance on the Scholarship Rule May an Ineligible Athlete Participate in Practice Sessions?
-Handbook 52 Eight-Semester Rule Handbook 52 Student Graduating at Midyear General Transfer Rule & Athletic Eligibility: Is the Student Eligible as a Result of a Change in Residence?
-Handbook 53 Interpretation Pertaining to Establishing a Residency Handbook 54 Eligibility for Transfers Handbook 54 Return to School Previously Attended Handbook 56 Foreign Exchange Student Eligibility Handbook 56 Summer Camps & Clinics, Coaching Contact out of Season & Non-School Team Participation Handbook 57 Permit School-Compensated Personnel to Coach and/or Instruct 7th & 8th Grade Students in Non-school Team Participation Outside the Season Handbook 59 Family-Coach Contact Handbook 59 What is an Amateur?
-Handbook 59 Undue Influence Sportsmanship of School Personnel Handbook 60 Public Conduct on School Premises Handbook 61 Local Rules and Forfeiture of Contest Handbook 61 Affiliated Organizations Handbook 61 Contest with Out-of-State Schools Handbook 61 Multiple Meets or Tournaments Handbook 61 Intrastate Athletic Event - IHSAA Guidelines for Intrastate Competition Handbook 61 Interstate Athletic Event - IHSAA Guidelines for Interstate Competition Handbook 62 Athletic Policies of Each Member School Handbook 63 Game Contracts Must Be Used for All Interscholastic Competition Handbook 63 Registered Officials Handbook 63 Policy When Game Officials Fail to Appear for a Contest Handbook 63
+Official Board of Control Interpretation of the Constitution and Bylaws of the Iowa High School Athletic Association 41

+High School Graduates Not Permitted to Practice or Participate with or Against High School Student Athletes 42

+Student Conduct

+Recommended: BOE Policy Which to Prevent Student from Transferring to Circumvent Another School's Good Conduct Rule

+Ineligibility for Use of Anabolic Steroids 42

+Schools Desiring to Play Up in Classification

+Starting New Sports 43

+Late Scheduling of Games

+Non-Varsity Teams Playing Varsity Teams in Varsity Competition 43

+Public Address Announcement Policy 43

+Academic Achievement Award for Athletic Teams and Cheerleading Squads 43

+Requirements for the Coaching Authorization 44

+Gift Law

+Junior High Membership

+Classifications

+Filing a Protest Against Another School

+Game Protests Not Upheld

+Representative Council

+Guidelines for Ejection of Players

+Guidelines for Ejection of Coaches

+Taunting

+Bench Area Restriction Rule

+Guidelines on the Awards Rule

+Guidance on the Scholarship Rule 49

+Eight-Semester Rule

+Student Graduating at Midyear

+General Transfer Rule & Athletic Eligibility: Is the Student Eligible as a Result of a Change in Residence?

+Interpretation Pertaining to Establishing a Residency

+Eligibility for Transfers 57

+Foreign Exchange Student Eligibility 59

+Summer Camps & Clinics, Coaching Contact out of Season & Non-School Team Participation 60

+College Tryouts 62

+School-Compensated Personnel Coaching 7th & 8th Grade Students in Non-school Team Participation Outside the Season 62

+Family-Coach Contact

+What is an Amateur?

+Sportsmanship of School Personnel

+Public Conduct on School Premises 64

+Local Rules and Forfeiture of Contest

+Affiliated Organizations Contest with Out-of-State Schools 04

+Multiple Meets or Tournaments

+Intrastate Athletic Event - IHSAA Guidelines for Intrastate Competition

+Interstate Athletic Event - IHSAA Guidelines for Interstate Competition 05 85

+Athletic Policies of Each Member School 60

+Game Contracts

+Registered Officials

+Policy When Game Officials Fail to Appear for a Contest

+07